Nuevo tango: Origins

 Critics of what some call the tango nuevo style claim that with all the emphasis being on the physics of the dance, that the connection to the music, the feeling, and the traditions of Argentine tango have been lost to the newer generations of tango dancers.
-Referring to the newer generations of tango nuevo dancers, one of the founders of the tango nuevo movement, Mariano 'Chicho' Frumboli stated in an interview: "They are completely lost!
-I learned with the last great milongueros, I took the information directly from them...
+Referring to the newer generations of tango nuevo dancers, one of the founders of the tango nuevo movement, Mariano "Chicho" Frumboli stated in an interview: "They are completely lost!
+I learnt with the last great milongueros, I took the information directly from them. [...]
 The problem is that we missed something in the teaching, I take total responsibility, and other colleagues should do so as well.
 I can't pass on what I have learned.
 I was crazy about creating, because I saw a new vein in the evolution of the movement.
 I threw myself into that, and I lost the way to be able to pass on the tango essence that I have very much inside.
 Because of this I feel that lately there are a lot of people who don't understand or know what the real essence of this dance is."

 Critics of tango nuevo also say that there is little difference in the way it is practiced than show tango.
 In an interview, Mariano Frumboli said: "Today you do a volcada and a colgada and it is the same because they are there, commercially speaking, in the same package.
 Then, between doing a sandwichito or a volcada… people do a volcada!
-Because it's more eye-catching...
+Because it's more eye-catching. [...]
 They are not going to make a sandwichito to enjoy that moment, but whatever shows them more and better."
 The increased openness in bodily movement extends to the face, where previously the cara de tango or standardized expression of passion was socially required; this is no longer a given between professional dancers at social tango events.

 In July 2009, Gustavo Naveira wrote about nuevo tango:

 Music

-The most important composer of nuevo tango was Astor Piazzolla, who revolutionized tango in the 1950s by introducing new instruments such as the saxophone and electric guitar, and who brought new forms of harmonic and melodic structure into the traditional tango ensemble.
-The recording of Libertango in Milan, with the contribution of Pino Presti on electric bass and Tullio De Piscopo on drums, was decisive for the worldwide success of Nuevo Tango.
-Some time later, Piazzolla met jazz saxophonist Gerry Mulligan, which led to the production of an album considered a classic of the genre: Summit.
+The most important composer of nuevo tango was Astor Piazzolla, who revolutionized tango in the 1950s by introducing new instruments such as the saxophone and electric guitar, and who brought new forms of harmonic and melodic structure into the traditional tango.
+Piazzolla's Quintento Nuevo Tango (1978–1988) with Astor Piazzolla, Fernando Suarez Paz, Hector Console, Horacio Malvicino and Pablo Ziegler was decisive for the worldwide success of Nuevo Tango.
+Sometime later, Piazzolla met jazz saxophonist Gerry Mulligan, which led to the production of an album considered a classic of the genre: Summit.

 Other composers of tango nuevo include Osvaldo Pugliese, Ariel Ramirez, and Juan Carlos Caceres.
 Neotango is 21st century tango composed and/or orchestrated in the 21st century.
 Often it includes the fusion of electronic and acoustic sounds.
 Some examples of neotango music artists are Tanghetto, Bajofondo, Electrocutango, Federico Aubele, Gotan Project, Nuevo Tango Ensamble, Ensemble Montréal Tango, Narcotango (album by Carlos Libedinsky), Dure-mère, Rodrigo Favela (Latin tango), Pablo Ziegler and Otros Aires.